vincentleinhos/normalize-plus.css/README.md

 [Download the uncompressed, development normalize-plus.css](https://raw.githubusercontent.com/vincentleinhos/normalize-plus.css/master/normalize-plus.css).

-Link the CSS file normalize-plus inside the `<head>` section of your HTML doc.
+Link the CSS file normalize-plus.min.css inside the `<head>` section of your HTML doc.
 No other style should come before this.
 Fell free to adapt it to your needs.

 ## Browser support